aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 ## Struct `Aggregator`

-Represents an integer which supports parallel additions and subtractions across multiple transactions.
-See the module description for more details.

-Currently supported types for IntElement are u64 and u128.
+Represents an integer which supports parallel additions and subtractions<br/> across multiple transactions.
+See the module description for more details.<br/><br/> Currently supported types for IntElement are u64 and u128.

 <pre><code>struct Aggregator&lt;IntElement&gt; has drop, store<br/></code></pre>